saucelabs/sauce-docs/docs/api-testing/quickstart.md

 ---
 id: quickstart
-title: Create Your First Test
+title: Sauce Labs API Testing Quickstart
 sidebar_label: Quickstart
 description: Learn how to quickly generate an API test using the payload from an API call or from a specification file.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

+As the number of APIs communicating with microservices in apps continues to increase, many bugs cannot be captured by UI testing alone.
+Our API Testing and Monitoring solution combines automated testing, reporting, debugging, diagnostics, and immediate data-driven insight in a centralized platform.

+Running functional tests on your APIs allows you to zero in on the cause(s) for any failures, such as a broken endpoint, API flow, or a bug in the app itself.
+You can then reuse functional tests as end-to-end monitoring tests that run continuously, thereby maintaining accurate and reliable feedback loops.
+And by developing APIs in parallel with your testing, you can accelerate working and improve quality throughout development, staging, and production.

-This is a quickstart guide for getting up and running with a Sauce Labs API Test using the **HTTP Client** feature.
+This Quickstart guide will get you up and running with a functional API Test in minutes.
 Let's get started!